 2. Make a checklist and create a schedule for a smooth soirée.

-4. After sending the snail mail invitation, send an email reminder - you'll get a response quicker than by making individual phone calls.
+4. After sending the snail mail invitation (if you’re doing snail mail at all), send an email reminder—you’ll get a response quicker than by making individual phone calls.

-5. Don't write out each invitation by hand: buy an invitation kit and print invites on a home computer.
-Or, for older children, send out a Facebook event invitation or an Evite; click send and you're done!
+5. Don’t write out each invitation by hand: Buy an invitation kit and print invites yourself.
+Or, for older children, create a private Facebook event page or send an evite; click send and you’re done!

-6. Get your head count early: Send out invitations 6-8 weeks in advance.
+6. Get your head count early: Send out invitations six to eight weeks in advance.

-7. Give the professional photographer a list of the people and key moments you want captured.
+7. Give the professional photographer—or someone you designate to help with photo taking—a list of the people and key moments you want captured.

 9. Ask the parents to stay and help out.

-11. Assign your husband, partner, or a grandparent to completely handle decorations, games, or cleanup.
+11. Assign your spouse, partner, or a grandparent to completely handle decorations, games, or cleanup.